shinellm/playing-with-canvas-boilerplate/README.md

 Here's a test project where I played with getting words to bounce around a screen.
 It has the follwing features:

 - Iterates through an array of genres and generates an object for each
-- All objects have a randomized color, size, and velocity and which its moving
+- All objects have a randomized color, size, and velocity at which its moving
 - When you hover over a word, the word stops moving and a filled circle of light opactity appears
-- Once you move your mouse off the word, it is eventually hit by one of the other bouncing words and gains velocity
+- Once you move your mouse off the word, the filled circle fades away and the word is eventually hit by one of the other bouncing words.
+Once this happens it gains velocity and moves around the screen again
-- If you click on a word, it logs the word you clicked on
+- If you click on a word, it logs the word that you've clicked on

 ## Getting Started